IWSLT/IWSLT.github.io/_pages/2021/conference.md

 toc: true
 toc_label: "2021 Important Links"
 toc_icon: "cog"
+toc_sticky: true
 ---

 ## 5-6 Aug.
 2021 – ACL-IJCNLP 2021

 Welcome to IWSLT!

-The International Conference on Spoken Language Translation (IWSLT) is the premier annual scientific conference, dedicated to all aspects related to spoken language translation.
-For 18 years in the running, the conference publishes and organizes key evaluation campaigns in the field, including requisite data suites, benchmarks, metrics and key tasks that define progress in the field.
-This year's challenges address simultaneous translation, consecutive translation and subtitling tasks, for real-time, low latency as well off-line archival purposes and under low-resource, multilingual, and multimodal constraints.
+The International Conference on Spoken Language Translation (IWSLT) is the premier annual scientific conference, dedicated to all aspects of spoken language translation.
+For 18 years running, the conference has published and organized key evaluation campaigns in the field, including the creation of requisite data suites, benchmarks, metrics and key tasks that define progress in the field.
+This year's challenges address simultaneous translation, consecutive translation and subtitling tasks, for real-time, low latency as well offline archival purposes and under low-resource, multilingual, and multimodal constraints.
 Scientific papers and system descriptions documenting the state-of-the art achieved by participating teams and contributing key algorithmic advances are presented at the conference.

-IWSLT is the annual meeting for the SIGSLT's (Special Interest Groups on Spoken Language Translation) of ACL, ISCA and ELRA.
+IWSLT is the annual meeting for the SIGSLT's (Special Interest Group on Spoken Language Translation) of ACL, ISCA and ELRA.

 IWSLT 2021 will be collocated with [ACL-IJCNLP 2021](https://2021.aclweb.org/){:target="_blank"} in Bangkok, Thailand

-The first call for papers will be released in mid December 2020.
-Watch this space for more information on the conference program, shared tasks and important dates after that time!

 ## Program